We may earn affiliate commissions for the recommended products. Learn more.

 No-logs policy

-However, only NordVPN uses RAM-only servers, meaning your data is instantly wiped out with each reboot.
+However, only NordVPN uses RAM-only servers, meaning your data is instantly deleted with each reboot.
 This also makes it less likely to encounter data breaches.

-As for Norton Secure VPN, it’s based in a less privacy-friendly location – the US.
-In fact, the country belongs to the 5-Eyes alliance, which makes it far from an ideal location for a VPN.
+As for Norton VPN, it’s based in a less privacy-friendly location – the US.
+In fact, the country belongs to the Five-Eyes alliance, which makes it far from an ideal location for a VPN.
 However, Norton still ensures that it doesn’t keep logs of your online activity.

 Logging